 Super-CEOs, the sort who wake up at 5 am to crush a set of bicep curls before crushing the rest of their day, will be pleased to know they can pump and crunch in a comprehensively kitted-out fitness studio.
 (Why, in other flashy hotels, are gyms little more than converted cleaning cupboards?)
 Alongside the token assortment of Technogym treadmills and cross-trainers, there’s a decent smattering of dumbbells, a squat rack and one of those BMI machines that will analyse your wobbly bits and, for no extra cost, inform you that you’re chronically obese.

-It's clear that no expense has been spared in this Old-London-meets-New-Orient overhaul – from antique mirrors that have been artistically gilded and etched with feathers, to the heft of marble that flows from lobby to reception and into every guest bathroom via grand sweeping staircases.
-Wang and Tihany have created a collection of interiors that, in contrast to the building’s theatrical façade, are delicate and tranquil and subtle and light (marble-on-marble-on-marble entrance lobby aside).
-It’s a classy and cleverly contemporary redesign of one of London’s most singular and storied settings.
+It's clear that no expense has been spared in this old-London-meets-new-Orient overhaul.
+From antique mirrors that have been artistically gilded and etched with feathers, to the heft of marble that flows from lobby to reception and into every guest bathroom via grand sweeping staircases, Wang and Tihany have created a collection of interiors that, in contrast to the building’s theatrical façade, are delicate and tranquil and subtle and light (marble-on-marble-on-marble entrance lobby aside).
+It’s a classy and cleverly contemporary redesign of one of London’s most singular settings.